dave31415/univ/INTERVIEWERS_ONLY.md

 * Did they manage to download it and get started quickly?

-* Did they use an IDE like Pycharm?
+* Did they use an IDE like Pycharm that helps them navigate code efficiently?

 * Are they familiar with the Python syntax or do they have to Google it?

-* Did they notice the tests and, better yet, actually try to run them and see why that is helpful?
+* Did they notice the tests?
+Did they recognize their significance once we direct them to them?
+Better yet, actually try to run them and see why that is helpful?

 * Observe how they mentally process the code.
 See how long it takes for them to